Weakly-special threefolds and non-density of rational points

-If $X$ is a BT-threefold, then we will refer to the morphism $X \to B$ as the \emph{associated elliptic fibration}.
-Also, we define \end{definition}
+The following lemma on BT-threefolds (Definition \ref{defn:bt}) was already proven in Bogomolov--Tschinkel \cite{BT}; we include a slightly different proof for the reader's convenience.
+Recall that, by definition, a BT-threefold fits into the Cartesian square

-The following lemma was already proven in Bogomolov--Tschinkel \cite{BT}; we include a slightly different proof for the reader's convenience.
-Also, to state our result, recall that a variety $X$ over $k$ is \emph{algebraically simply-connected} if $\pi_1^{\et}(X_{\overline{k}})$ is trivial, where $\overline{k}$ is an algebraic closure of $k$.
+where $S$ and $B$ are elliptic surfaces, $\psi$ is an elliptic fibration, and $\phi$ is a higher-genus fibration satisfying certain properties.
+Also, to state the lemma, recall that a variety $X$ over $k$ is \emph{algebraically simply-connected} if $\pi_1^{\et}(X_{\overline{k}})$ is trivial, where $\overline{k}$ is an algebraic closure of $k$.

 \begin{lemma} Let $X$ be a BT-threefold.
 Then $X$ is a smooth projective algebraically simply-connected threefold which is weakly-special but not special.
 Moreover, if $k=\mathbb{C}$, then $X^{\an}$ is simply-connected. \end{lemma} \begin{proof} Over each point $t \in \mathbb{P}^1$ such that $\phi$ is smooth over $t$, the map $X \to S$ is smooth as well.
 Since $S$ is a smooth variety, it follows that each point of $X$ mapping to a point of $\mathbb{P}^1$ over which $\phi$ is smooth is itself a smooth point.
 The same argument holds for the map $\psi$.
 As the singular loci of $\phi$ and $\psi$ are disjoint, it follows that $X$ is smooth.
 The map $\phi$ has geometrically connected fibers, hence the map $X \to S$ does as well.
 As $S$ is connected, it follows that $X$ is connected.
 As $X$ is smooth, it follows that $X$ is integral, hence a variety.
 Since projective morphisms are stable under base change and composition, $X$ is projective.